MaybeThisIsRu/miniflux-sanity/README.md

 - Configurable number of days before which to mark items as read
 - Resumes marking as read if interrupted

-Note: A common concern might be if this muddies your actual read history.
+~Note: A common concern might be if this muddies your actual read history.
 Thanks to the way Miniflux works, this surprisingly does not meddle with _your_ history.
 It only marks items as read.
-That is it!
+That is it!~ This was untrue, my apologies!

 ## Usage